This page describes how to view, update, and delete

 Use the gcloud network-connectivity transports list command.

-gcloud beta network-connectivity transports list \
+gcloud network-connectivity transports list \

 --region=LOCATION